JakobWestergardenIkea/interviewtask-be/README.md

 ```

 ## TODO
-Add unit testing.
+Add more unit testing.
 Both negative and positive (test that it throws when id is not valid and when an object is not found)
-Add e2e tests.
+Add more e2e tests.
 Add Users maybe so it is clear who has created a new Ikea product.
 Different roles (admins can add new colours and product types)
 Add productType props (description that could be inherited by products of that type).
 ProductType icon could also be relevant.
 Add colour hexcodes in database